 Theological Antidote for the Problem of Evil Philosophy

 The creation of a Devil created a theological opportunity.
 The antidote for the Devil was to become a protected believer.
 You do this by supporting the religious construct.
 When you do this, you never go outside of the designated paradigm.
 In this way, you won’t encounter any ideas that threaten your core beliefs.
 It keeps you a paying customer for life.

 More importantly, it mandates the believer to provide financial support while controlling other personal rights.
 Sometimes, this control includes arranged marriages, how many children to have, etc. And, this control reaches into the culture itself.
 Thus, creating a self-policing practice helps maintain control at the least cost.

 The Problem of Evil Philosophy Creates An Opportunity

 The problem also creates an excellent opportunity for financial gain.
 First, you create a problem.
 Then you provide the only solution to that problem at a substantial cost.
 Now you are the only place to get the antidote for the issue you created.
 You have a 100% market share.

 Another rabbit trail to the idea of original sin.
-Because if we are all born evil, we must obtain absolution via whatever means set by those who created the theology.
+Because if we are all born evil, we must get absolution via whatever means set by those who created the theology.
 By the way, this is another example of circular logic.
-However, it is an effective one.
 The solution is payment for atonement and includes indulgences and other money-making mechanisms.

 These are income-generating mechanisms that play upon the fear of the unknown.
 It’s an exchange for money, which then entitles you to the Afterlife rewards.
 You see, God loves, and there is eternal life in heaven for those who believe.
 But, just if you decide not to become an acolyte, there is also a Hell to suffer torture for eternity.
 It is a classic example of the carrot and the stick.
 You get the carrot if you believe and pay your way.
 Otherwise, you get the eternal “stick.”